 Clear photos of the process, the equipment, and the results.
 Make sure that any required safety equipment (gloves, goggles, tongs, hot pads, etc.) are clearly visible in the photo, and that anything identifying (faces, scars, t-shirts with school or camp logos on them, hair, etc.) is not.
 A digital camera and a color printer are all you need.
 After spending quite a bit one year on photo printing, we now print photos on plain paper to save money.

 - A story that makes sense.
 You need a question, a hypothesis, a list of supplies, your methods (a “how to” description of the experiment), your data, the results (what the data means), and an analysis (why it proves or disproves your hypothesis).
 But you also need to summarize the results in a clear story that tells what question you asked, what you did, and what the results were.
-I can’t overstate the importance of good, clear writing.
+I can’t overstate the importance of good, clear writing without spelling or grammar errors.
 Even the best science may not win if the judges can’t understand your experiment and conclusions.

 - Readable, attractive presentation “boards.”
 Most people make a big mistake when they think about a science fair presentation.
 They go to the store, and buy those pre-made “display boards” with a large center panel and two short side panels.
 The rules for nearly every science fair allow project displays that are up to three times bigger than store-bought displays.
 Using the smaller display boards means you’re not including as much data, or as many pictures, as you could if you’d used a full-size display.
 That’s a competitive disadvantage, so check the rules and use the biggest display you’re allowed.

 Every judge is different, but when it comes to the presentation “boards”, they want to be able to take a quick look at your child’s presentation and immediately think, “Aha!”